Srishti-khandelwal10/Project2/README.md

-# NEW PRoject
+# NEW Project

-this project was created from local system
+This project was created from local system
+Created by Srishti Khandelwal